linuxserver/docker-documentation/docs/FAQ.md

         }
         ```

+    ???+ tip "Bonus Tip 2: caddy-docker-proxy"
-        **Bonus Tip 2**: If you use [caddy-docker-proxy](https://github.com/lucaslorentz/caddy-docker-proxy), you can simply apply the following labels to your docker-compose yaml file:
+        If you use [caddy-docker-proxy](https://github.com/lucaslorentz/caddy-docker-proxy), you can simply apply the following labels to your docker-compose yaml file:

         ```yaml
         labels: